[ BACKGROUND COLOR BLOCK-1 ]

 Carried interest is the percentage of profits that go to the GP of a fund.
 You’ll often hear the term “two and twenty” to describe funds because many charge a 2% management fee and 20% carried interest.
 On AngelList, carried interest is typically 20% of profits, although it can vary depending on a GP’s track record and management fee.

 If a fund has a carried interest rate of 20%, it means the GP will receive 20% of the profits from any investment after the principal is returned to the LPs.
 The other 80% gets distributed to LPs.
 So if a GP charges high fees, they must generate higher returns to see their full carried interest.

-If cary is paid on a deal by deal basis, LPs often demand a “clawback provision” be included in the fund.
+If carry is paid on a deal-by-deal basis, LPs often demand a “clawback provision” be included in the fund.
 This is when carry paid to a GP on a deal-by-deal basis is “clawed back” by LPs if later investments fail to meet a certain return.
 The money clawed back allows LPs to recoup a portion of their losses.